 Chili is the Aztec name for Capsicum annuum.
-It has been used both as a food and a medicine by Native Americans for over 9000 years.
-The Capsicum family includes bell peppers, red peppers, paprika, and pimento, but the most famous medicinal members of the family are cayenne and chile.
+It has been used as a food by Native Americans for over 9000 years.
+The Capsicum family includes bell peppers, red peppers, paprika, and pimento, but the most famous spicy members of the family are cayenne and chile.
 The tasty hot peppers have long been used in many of the world's cuisines, but their greatest use in health comes from, surprisingly, conventional medicine.

 Specific: Excessive use may cause gastrointestinal irritation.
 Not to be exposed to broken skin or eyes.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.